-Welcome to the Town of Hurt’s official website.
-I would personally like to take a moment and thank you for visiting us online.
+Welcome to the Town of Hurt’s official website, and thank you for visiting us online.
 Whether you are a current, former, or future citizen (residential or corporate), or if you are a guest/passer-by, we extend our hand of Southern Virginia hospitality.
-To get to know us better, please take a moment to peruse the pages under each tab above.
+To get to know us better, please take a few moments to peruse our various pages on this site.

-Hurt is a special small town that I love and make my home.
-Though originally from the Glade Hill section of Franklin County, as of this summer, I have lived in Pittsylvania County for 13 years — the last 12 of them in the town.
-In January of 2006, while teaching science at Gretna High School, I was introduced by colleagues to a very special lady, Dixie Lea Shelton, who would become my wife 17 months later.
+This is a special small town that I love and make my home.
+Though originally from the Glade Hill section of Franklin County, I have lived in Pittsylvania County for 14 years — the last 13 of them in Hurt.
+In January 2006, while teaching science at Gretna High School, I was introduced by colleagues to a very special lady, Dixie Lea Shelton, who would become my wife 17 months later.
 A lifelong native of Hurt whose family is well established here for generations, and having served three terms on council before I met her, Dixie has been a source of encouragement and inspiration for me both personally and professionally.
 My son Walter and daughter Kim are grown now, but we are always delighted by their visits.

 In closing, I again thank you for your visit.
 If at any point I can be of assistance, please feel free to phone (434) 608-0554 or email me at: firstname.lastname@example.org